DocumentationLoyalty cards

 Loyalty Cards

-This page describes an extension to the Qerko API for loyalty cards.
-It allows customers to add their loyalty cards to the Qerko app and enjoy benefits offered by restaurants.
-The card can work across multiple restaurants.
+This page describes the loyalty card extension to the Qerko API.
+The extension allows customers to add their loyalty cards to the Qerko app and redeem benefits offered by restaurants.
+A card can work across multiple restaurants.

 Usage Perspective

-1. The card is authorized and I can use it.
+1. The card is authorized and ready for use.

-3. I need to perform some additional action described by a message.
-For example: “Check your email for the verification link.”
+3. Additional action is necessary, for example “Check your email for the verification link.”

 Card Authority Perspective

-1. Qerko sends an authorization request to the authority assigned to the selected brand of the loyalty card.
-Card info and a list of verified emails are included in the request.
-Card info can be any set of parameters from the physical loyalty card, or a code generated by restaurant staff.
-The specific form is configured per card brand.
+1. Qerko sends an authorization request to the authority assigned to the selected card brand.
+The request includes card information and a list of verified customer emails.
+Card information can be any parameters from the physical card or a code generated by staff.
+The exact format is configured per card brand.

-2. The authority processes the request and responds.
-If the response contains the final authorization result, the process ends.
-If not, Qerko waits for the result.
-You can use any two-factor authentication method (e.g., email with a verification link).
-When the result is available, the authority submits it to Qerko, which then notifies the customer.
+2. The authority processes the request and returns a response.
+If the response contains the final result, the flow ends.
+Otherwise, Qerko waits for the result.
+The authority can trigger additional verification, such as a two-factor flow via email.
+Once the outcome is available, the authority submits it to Qerko, which notifies the customer.

 Customer Perspective

-2. I submit the required information until there are no more forms to fill in.
-The Qerko app displays the bill with the applied bonus.
-It could be a discount or no bonus at all if I opted to receive loyalty points.
+2. The customer submits the requested information until no additional forms remain.
+The Qerko app then displays the bill with the applied benefit, such as a discount or loyalty points.

 POS Perspective

-1. Qerko requests the POS to create a new individual bill with the exact items.
-The request contains the ID of the source bill, the loyalty card token (result of authorization), and the items.
-The POS responds with an individual bill structure.
-It can contain a set of questions that must be answered to proceed.
+1. Qerko requests the POS to create a new individual bill with the specified items.
+The request contains the source bill ID, the loyalty card token (result of authorization), and the items.
+The POS responds with an individual bill structure, which may include follow-up questions that must be answered before payment.

-2. The customer submits responses, and Qerko forwards them to the POS along with the individual bill ID.
-The POS responds with a recalculated individual bill, which may contain another set of questions.
-We call this “the negotiation,” because the customer is negotiating with the POS.
-This step repeats until the POS returns no additional questions.
+2. The customer submits responses and Qerko forwards them to the POS together with the individual bill ID.
+The POS recalculates the bill and can return another set of questions.
+This exchange is referred to as the negotiation, because the customer is effectively negotiating with the POS.
+The step repeats until the POS returns no additional questions.

 3. The bill is paid like any other bill.
-If the customer leaves this process before this step, Qerko requests the POS to cancel the individual bill.
-The POS should, but does not have to, return items to the original bill.
-The customer is returned to the individual bill (if it exists), the original bill (if it exists), or sees the message “Your bill was closed.”
+If the customer leaves the process before completing payment, Qerko requests the POS to cancel the individual bill.
+The POS should, but is not required to, return items to the original bill.
+The customer is then returned to the individual bill (if it exists), the original bill (if it exists), or sees the message “Your bill was closed.”

 Authorization and Usage